 MEDDICC is a B2B sales qualification process first developed in the 1990s.
 It is an acronym that stands for Metrics, Economic Buyer, Decision Criteria, Decision Process, Identify Pain, Champion, and Competition.
 MEDDICC is a proven qualification methodology that emphasizes on better customer qualification.
 It provides a “litmus test” for gauging the strength of a sales opportunity.

 Using MEDDICC, or its variants (MEDDIC or MEDDPIC), as an internal Sales Qualification Tool helps drive consistent discovery and efficient qualification of opportunities.
 All the key components of a successful sales cycle are defined and integrated as part of the approach.

 Decision Criteria: Businesses use different criteria to make the purchase decision and choose between options.
-If you understand how they make this choice, you can better tailor your messaging.
+If you understand how they make this choice, you can tailor your messaging better.
 The goal of the seller is to influence decision criteria where it is good for the customer and good for the seller.

 Identify Pain: How big is the problem?
 A customer must have a need before they pursue a solution, and it’s vital to know what that need is or what is causing them pain.
 Identify the pain the customer is experiencing, and then identify how your solution can relieve that pain.

 Champion: Your champion is an individual or a group of people who is invested in your success and pushes for you.
 Your champion does not necessarily have to be in a managerial or other supervisory position, but they do need to be well-respected.

 Competition: The last ‘C’ is the competition which is to know the differentiators, strengths, and weaknesses of your competitors and influence your process.
 This helps your team tell a more compelling story about how your product is different from the competition by building better talk tracks and scripts.